 What type of cloth should be packed for Sri Lanka

-Best time to visit Sri Lanka
+What is the Best time to visit Sri Lanka?

-Light, a Basic and Necessary
+Sri Lanka’s packing list should be Light, a Basic and Necessary

-Light, a basic dress code is recommended for a Sri Lanka holidays.
+Light, a basic dress code is recommended for Sri Lanka holidays.
 Travel light is the most appropriate in Sri Lanka and it makes the journey enjoyable and easy.
 The travellers should be able to maintain a fine balance of layers of thermal clothing during the Sri Lanka holidays.
-Below list provides you with a good idea as to what needed to be packed into your suitcase for your Sri Lanka holidays.
+The below list provides you with a good idea as to what needed to be packed into your suitcase for your Sri Lanka holidays.

 A Warm cap is a handy tool when travelling to the mountains or visiting the places such as Horton plains national park, where the temperature drops to the freezing point sometimes.
 An appropriate warm hat made of polar fleece or wool is recommended, but it is not essential.

 It is a very basic requirement for foreign travellers, who are not living in the tropics.
-Sun rays in Sri Lanka particularly strong and pair of 100% infrared and ultraviolet sunglasses is recommended.
+Sun rays in Sri Lanka are particularly strong and pair of 100% infrared and ultraviolet sunglasses is recommended.
 Sunglasses can be bought with side pieces in order to provide increased protection for eyes, from reflected glare too.
 It is very essential to have sunglasses to make sure the eyes are protected from strong sun rays.

 The occasional shower can occur at any time of the day in any part of the country.
 It is advisable to have a shell jacket in order to keep you dry during the rain.
 If you are hoping to drop into a rainforest such as Singaraja a shell jacket is strongly recommended as it rains very often in the rainforest.

-Raincoat is very handy gear especially if you have your Sri Lanka holiday during the South-West monsoon (From April to November).
+A raincoat is very handy gear especially if you have your Sri Lanka holiday during the South-West monsoon (From April to November).
 There is a possibility of sudden rain throughout the island during this time.

 Daypack for the trek

-Pack a Duffle-bag for the Sri Lanka holidays
+Pack a Duffle-bag for Sri Lanka

-A big duffle bag should are included in your list of what to pack for Sri Lanka, a big duffle bag is very handy to hold important items that required during your Sri Lanka holidays.
-It should be spacious and should suitable for rough use.
+A big duffle bag should are included in your list of what to pack for Sri Lanka, a big duffle bag is very handy to hold important items that are required during your Sri Lanka holidays.
+It should be spacious and should be suitable for rough use.

-There is a large amount of walking in Sri Lanka if you visit temples, historical sites, rainforest, cities etc and it is a good idea to include a walking pole to the list of “what to pack for Sri Lanka“, especially if need to have a support for.
+There is a large amount of walking in Sri Lanka if you visit temples, historical sites, rainforests, cities etc and it is a good idea to include a walking pole to the list of “what to pack for Sri Lanka“, especially if need to have support for.
 A collapsible lightweight pole is recommended.

 Underwear – Keep in mind that Sri Lanka is very warm and humid.